 Chambersburg is unique among Pennsylvania municipalities.
 We are one of the first boroughs to establish and operate a municipal separate storm sewer system (MS4) utility.
-The MS4 utility operates just like all other utilities of the Borough in separate fund to manage the infrastructure, rules, policies, local laws, and environmental responsibilities of the Borough's storm sewer system.
+The MS4 utility operates just like all other utilities of the Borough in a separate fund to manage the infrastructure, rules, policies, local laws, and environmental responsibilities of the Borough's storm sewer system.

 Storm Sewer System Manager: Andy Stottlemyer